Rigidity for Some Cases of Anosov Endomorphisms of Torus: Comments on the proofs

 \section{Comments on the proofs}

-In the proof of Theorem \ref{teo3}, since we are not supposing special Anosov endomorphism, we borrow the transverse foliations structure of stable and unstable manifolds of the lift of $f$ on $\mathbb{R}^2.$ We use the well established S.R.B theory \cite{QZ,PDL2} for endomorphisms to after apply an O.D.E argument, similar to one done in \cite{Llave92}.
+In the proof of Theorem \ref{teo3}, since we are not supposing special Anosov endomorphism, we borrow the transverse foliations structure of stable and unstable manifolds of the lift of $f$ on $\mathbb{R}^2.$ We use the well-established SRB theory \cite{QZ,PDL2} for endomorphisms after applying an O.D.E argument, similar to one done in \cite{Llave92}.
 Finally, applying Journ\'{e}'s Lemma \cite{Journe}, we conclude that $h$ is smooth.

-In the proof of Theorems \ref{teo1} and \ref{teo4}, we use Livsic's Theorem to construct, via conformal metrics on leaves, a function holding the same definition of the conjugacy.
-We conclude that the conjugacy applies invariant leaves of $A$ to corresponding invariant leaves of $f.$ Finally, by Livsic's Theorem, the conjugacy $h$ is $C^{1+ \alpha}$ for some $\alpha > 0.$ In our prove we use a topological fact due to \cite{Go, GoGu}.
-By a induction process they obtained match of intermediate foliations via $h,$ by using differentiability of the conjugacy on lower dimension intermediate foliations.
+In the proof of Theorems \ref{teo1} we use Livsic's Theorem to construct, via conformal metrics on leaves.
+Using an isometric map between corresponding leaves, we conclude that the conjugacy applies invariant leaves of $A$ to corresponding invariant leaves of $f.$ Finally, by Livsic's Theorem, the conjugacy $h$ is $C^{1+ \alpha}$ for some $\alpha > 0.$ So we apply Theorem \ref{teo3} to get smoothness.

-We observe that in \cite{Go, GoGu} the authors used a construction of S.R.B measures with absolutely continuous densities for intermediate foliations, in non invertible setting it can be more difficult, mainly when we work with intermediate stable leaves.
-In the case coincidence periodic data with linear, the technique presented in Theorem \ref{teo4} holds for diffeomorphism context.